dherrero12/hackathon-cloud-data/.github/ISSUE_TEMPLATE/hackathon-submission.md

 ---
 name: 'Hackathon Submission '
 about: 'Hackathon Project Submission '
-title: TEAM NAME - PROJECT NAME - THEME
+title: TEAM NAME - PROJECT NAME
 ---

 **Before you start, please follow this format for your issue title**:
-TEAM NAME - PROJECT NAME - THEME NAME
+TEAM NAME - PROJECT NAME

 ## ℹ️ Project information

-1. **Your Theme** : Select your theme

-2. **Project Name:** Give a suitable title to your project
+1. **Project Name:** Give a suitable title to your project

-3. **Short Project Description:** _One line crisp description of your project_
+2. **Short Project Description:** _One line crisp description of your project_

-4. **Team Name:** Please mention the same team name as mentioned in Github Handle
+3. **Team Name:** Please mention the same team name as mentioned in Github Handle

-5. **Team Members:** Mention their Names & tag their GitHub handles
+4. **Team Members:** Mention their Names and tag their GitHub handles

-6. **Demo Link:** _Demo Video with (if any, this might contain a website/ mobile application link, etc.)_
+5. **Demo Link:** _Demo Video with (if any, this might contain a website/ mobile application link, etc.)_

-7. **Presentation Link:** Provide us the link to for your power point presentation.
+6. **Presentation Link:** Provide us the link to for your power point presentation.

-8. **Repository Link:** _Provide us the link to your code.
+7. **Repository Link:** _Provide us the link to your code.

 ## 🔥 Your Pitch
 _Kindly write a pitch for your project.
 Please do not use more than 500 words_